banner svg (1)

 A visual schedule is a series of pictures representing a sequence of activities or events.
 These schedules break down tasks into simple steps and provide visual cues for each routine stage.

-Visual schedules combine pictures, photographs, graphics, and words to achieve the intended goal.
-In sum, visual schedules remind children where they should be, what they should do, and when they should do it.
+These schedules combine images, photographs, graphics, and words to achieve their purpose.
+In essence, visual schedules guide children on where they need to be, what tasks to perform, and when to do them.

 Benefits of visual schedules